muuankarski/rusRegionGVis/README.md

 Repository consists of two R-script. `getData.R` extracts and processes the data and `plotGVis.R` generates the visualisation into `rusRegionGVis.html` file.

 Folder `data` has file `datPlotWide.csv` that you can directly feed for googleVis's `gvisMotionChart()` -function.
-You can try that locally with following code:
+You can try that locally with the code below.
+It should open a browser with the bubble plot.

 ```
 # Download the data